luslab/oz-bulk-rnaseq/H. Differential Expression.md

 	2c.
 Average the 75th quantiles between samples
 	2d. choose the sample whose 75th quintile is closest to the average
 3. Select the genes for calculating the scaling factors.
 Do this separately for each sample relative to the reference.
-Input = raw counts from htseq-count or featureCounts.
+		3a. filter out biased genes (very up/down regulated genes) by using log fold differences Input = raw counts from htseq-count or featureCounts.
 Can also use QoRTs Counts - see [page 17](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)